LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 ```

 ### Parquet configuration options
-There are several configurable parameters for the Parquet datasources, see:
+There are several configurable parameters for the Parquet data sources, see:
 [link with a list of Apache Parquet parameters](https://github.com/apache/parquet-mr/blob/master/parquet-hadoop/README.md`)

 Parquet configuration parameters can be used in Spark: